ngolston/horiseon/README.md

 # <Horiseon>
 ## Description
-I went and cleaned up the code and cut down the mount of lines of code in the project.
+I cleaned up the code and cut down lots of lines of code in the project.
 I also renamed all of the div's and changed some of the classes.
 ## Usage
   ![Horiseon website](assets/images/screenshot.png)